 The spine is a stacked structure composed of 33 bones or vertebrae, which protect the spinal cord from injury or trauma.

-The bones of the spine allow a person to remain standing, bending and twisting and are held in place by a network of muscles, tendons and ligaments.
-The nerves extend from the spine to other areas of the body, such as the arms and legs.
+The spine’s bones allow a person to remain to stand, bending and twisting, and are held in place by a network of muscles, tendons, and ligaments.
+The nerves extend from the spine to other body areas, such as the arms and legs.

-The spine is curved in an S-shape, which is vital for the health of the spine.
-These curves are responsible for the absorption of impacts, balance and a variety of movements.
+The spine is curved in an S-shape, which is vital for the spine’s health.
+These curves are responsible for absorbing impacts, balance, and various movements.